cocoisland/beautiful-jekyll/_posts/2019-03-26-Making_Better_Investment_Decisions.md

 ### Checking credit score and history, can not predict future credit default
 Investors lose money when the loan that they invested in, are defaulted by borrowers.
 Focusing on borrower credit score and credit history, are not enough to avoid bad loan package.
 Investing can be safer than gambling if the investment is made following a systematic process of risk mitigation procedure.
 To help investors avoiding bad loan packages, Lending Tree provides many pertinent statistical information about the loan package.
 Unfortunately these long list of statistical investment data are not easily understandable by human.
 Data science algorithmic data models can be used to help investors navigated through these mountain of statistical data.

-### High data model accuracy scores are not indicative of producing better result.
+### High data model accuracy scores are not indicative of producing better investment result.
 After data cleaning, fitting, transformation under model training, data model shows how well they do with accuracy score.
 Rather than trusting your investment decision on a blackbox data model by faith, let look into how well two data models work behind the cover.
 Using data from LendingTree.com, Logistic Regression and RandomForest data models are fitted with data and run to produced with accuracy score.